Andorra–France border

 The Andorra–France border extends for 57 km in southern France (Ariège and Pyrenees-Orientales départements) and northern and north-eastern Andorra.

-The border is France's third-shortest, after its borders with Monaco and the Netherlands (the latter on the Caribbean island of Saint Martin).
+The border is France's third-shortest, after its borders with Monaco and the Kingdom of the Netherlands (the latter on the Caribbean island of Saint Martin).

 Specifications

 The border's western extremity starts at the western Andorra–Spain–France tripoint, located at the summit of the Pic de Médécourbe (42°36'13"N 1°26'33" E).
 It then follows a general north-east direction before switching south-eastwards to the eastern Andorra–Spain–France tripoint 42°30'09"N 1°43'33" E).

 Most of the Franco-Andorran border is determined by custom – there is no international treaty formally fixing the course of the border, except for the cases below.

 In 2001, a bilateral treaty between France and Andorra rectified and amended the border slightly.
-It provided for the exchange of two equal plots of land of 15,925 m² each, to enable Andorra to construct on its assigned plot a viaduct linking the Envalira tunnel to the French RN22.
+It provided for the exchange of two equal plots of land of 15,925 m2 (4 acres) each, to enable Andorra to construct on its assigned plot a viaduct linking the Envalira tunnel to the French RN22.

 The French town of Porta, in the Pyrénées-Orientales département, challenged the land swap at the Judicial Division of the French Council of State, contesting that it was contrary to French Constitution: it claimed not to have been consulted before the border treaty was drafted and approved.
 The Council of State dismissed the application, ruling that the treaty had been ratified by law and that therefore it was not for the Council to rule on the legality of the law.
 Moreover, there is no legal requirement for the state to consult with municipalities adjoining a border when adjusting the border.

 In May 2015 the European Commission adopted a cooperation programme to improve environmental protection along Andorra's borders with Spain and France.